excid3/tailwindcss-stimulus-components/README.md

 </p>
 ```

-`data-target="popover.content"` defines which element will contain the actual content in the popover.
+`data-popover-target="content"` defines which element will contain the actual content in the popover.

 `data-popover-translate-x="0"` defines the css transform-translate X value used in positioning the popover.It can be anything from a percentage to rem units to pixels.